timescale/docs/promscale/query-data/query-traces.md

 |`status_code`|`enum`|[Status code][status-code-docs]|
 |`status_message`|`text`|Status message|

-This is an example of a simple query on the `event` view:
+This is an example of a simple query to view the events in the last 10 minutes with error:

 ```SQL
 select